friendly/matlib/README.md

 takes you to the download page for Windows.
 [R Tools for Mac OS X](https://cran.r-project.org/bin/macosx/tools/) has the required programs for Mac OS X.

 Alternatively, a Windows binary (not always current) is available at http://www.psych.yorku.ca/lab/psy6140/R/matlib.zip and can be installed via

     install.packages("http://www.psych.yorku.ca/lab/psy6140/R/matlib.zip", repos=NULL)

+This will usually be more current than the CRAN version, but less current than the GitHub version.

 ## Contents